Last updated on May 30, 2023

-How to use Producthero Labelizer for Performance Max campaigns
+How to use the Producthero Labelizer Strategy for Performance Max Campaigns

-With the introduction of Performance Max campaigns, Google takes more control and gives less insights in to the advertiser.
-Producthero Labelizer is a perfect solution to get more control and insights.
-And above all: increase the performance of your campaigns by forcing Google algorithms to be more efficient.
-In this article we will go into how you can set up Producthero Labelizer with Performance Max campaigns.
+With the introduction of Performance Max campaigns, Google takes more control and gives less insights into the advertiser.
+The Producthero Labelizer Strategy is a perfect strategy to get more control and insights.
+And above all: increases the performance of your campaigns by forcing Google algorithms to be more efficient.
+In this article, we will go into how you can set up the Producthero Labelizer Strategy for Performance Max campaigns.

-This summer (July-September 2022) Smart Shopping campaigns will automatically be upgraded to Performance Max campaigns.
+Last summer (July-September 2022) Smart Shopping campaigns were automatically upgraded to Performance Max campaigns.
 For more information on what Performance Max campaigns are, read our article: Everything you need to know about Performance Max.

-In this article we will explain how to actually set up such a campaign.
-More specifically, how to set up a Performance Max campaign in combination with Producthero Labelizer!
-We have tested this with some of our clients and collected a few tips which we will share with you.
+In this article, we will explain how to actually set up a performance based campaign.
+More specifically, how to set up a Performance Max campaign using the Producthero Labelizer Strategy!
+We have tested this with many retailers and agencies, and collected a few tips which we will share with you.

-1. Setting up the Labelizer in the Producthero App
+1. Setting up the Labelizer Strategy in the former Producthero App

 After you have activated the Labelizer in our App, you can click on the “Need help” button to see how to set up the tool in the App environment.

-2. Setting up Performance Max + Labelizer in Google Ads
+3. Setting up Performance Max + Labelizer Strategy in Google Ads

-In order to get the highest performance from your PMax campaigns, it is recommended to set up 5 different campaigns with your historical data.
+In order to get the highest performance from your Performance Max campaigns, it is recommended to set up 5 different campaigns with your historical data.

-Note: If you don’t have any historical shopping ads data, we advise you to start with one campaign first (with all products) and link it with the Labelizer.
-By doing this, Google is able to collect data fast and as the number of conversions increases, labels in the Producthero App will start to form.
+Note: If you don’t have any historical shopping ads data, we advise you to start with one campaign first (with all products) and link it to Producthero.
+By doing this, Google is able to collect data fast and as the number of conversions increases, labels in the Producthero Platform will start to form.
 After you have gathered enough conversion data, you can create a campaign for each label.

 We will explain step by step how to set up a Performance Max campaign for the label: Heroes.
 These are the steps for setting up a PMax campaign: